Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Hastings Central and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory throughout Hastings Central and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

 Starting 1 July 2021

-• Private landlords and property managers must make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes